shusenwu/life/Interview/interview-questions.md

 ---
 ### What do you know about EDG?
 I have asked Jim about this position.
 And he told me that for the EDG position, there will be a 3 months tranning, and after that, the candicates will be put on the support engineer job.
 And once the candicate feel confident, he can ask to join a team.
+I think this is a good opportunity to practice my English and I can learn more about the products mathworks are doing during the process.
 Is that right?
 He also told me that I will always have the resources for answering customer's questions.
 What are the challanges of this job?
 What kind of projects the team is doing?